List of Hollows in Bleach: Yammy Riyalgo

 Yammy is one of the first arrancars to be introduced, appearing alongside Ulquiorra when they arrive in the human world to find Ichigo Kurosaki.
 Soon after they arrive, Ichigo and his friends appear, and a battle occurs between them, during which Yammy loses an arm to Ichigo before they retreat.
 Later, an arrancar surgeon reattaches Yammy's arm and he accompanies Luppi, Grimmjow, and Wonderweiss to attack the Soul Reapers in the human world.
 He shortly loses to Kisuke before he and his allies fall back to Hueco Mundo.
 There, he rests and eats as much as he can, later appearing during Ichigo's battle with Ulquiorra.
 He fights Uryu (who was protecting Orihime), which ends with Yammy falling to the bottom of the palace due to Uryu's anti-arrancar land mines.
 He later interrupts Rukia, Renji, and Sado's battle against Rudbornn Chelute, accidentally smashing the subdued arrancar.
 Yammy enters resurreccion and defeats Rukia, Chad, and Renji.
 As he is about to kill Rukia, Ichigo saves her and takes over the battle.
 Though Ichigo is also overwhelmed, Byakuya Kuchiki and Kenpachi Zaraki intervene and engage Yammy so that Ichigo can proceed to the human world to deal with Aizen.
 While Byakuya and Kenpachi manage to disable Yammy, he undergoes a second, much larger transformation.
 He is eventually defeated by two Soul Reapers offscreen.

-He is voiced by Kenji Nomura in the Japanese version of the anime and by Paul St. Peter in the English dub.
+He is voiced by Kenji Nomura in the original Japanese version of the anime and by Paul St. Peter in the English dub.